 Registration or filing for a leave of absence must be completed within the registration deadlines applicable to the semester and no later than the Add/Drop deadline to avoid being withdrawn for lack of enrollment.
 Note that there are different financial implications for submitting and processing transactions at different times during the semester.
 Consult the Academic Calendar for enrollment, registration, and refund schedules.

 After the Add/Drop deadline, students are withdrawn by the University for lack of enrollment.
-A application for readmission may be required for the student to resume studies at CGU.
-Reinstatement is required if a student is not registered before the last day of the semester in which the student was withdrawn for lack of enrollment.
+An application for readmission may be required for the student to resume studies at CGU.
+This process is required if a student is not registered before the last day of the semester in which the student was withdrawn for lack of enrollment.

 Students are responsible for the financial implications that result from any changes or delays to changes in student status.
 Always consult Financial Aid regarding any impacts on financial aid eligibility.

 Students who have completed their course requirements and are working on other degree requirements that do not require enrollment in courses must nevertheless maintain their student status for continued advising services, use of library privileges, and for financial aid purposes.
 This requirement applies whether or not the student is physically on campus for the applicable semester.

 During the registration period, students must enroll in Continuous Registration or Doctoral Study as appropriate.